The canonical dimension of modules for Iwasawa algebras: Canonical dimension

-The polynomial ring $k[X_1, \dots, X_d]$ is (left and right) Noetherian, and Auslander-regular (of global dimension $d$).
-Since the filtration on $kG$ is complete, it follows from \cite[Proposition II.2.2.1, Theorem III.2.2.5]{lvo1996zariskian} that $kG$ has the same properties. \\ Now suppose $G$ is an arbitrary compact $p$-adic Lie group.
+\begin{jpfof}[\Cref{Iwasawa algebra basic properties thm}] Suppose $G$ is uniform pro-$p$.
+By \Cref{uniform pro-p filtration prop}, the associated graded ring of $kG$ is (left and right) Noetherian, and Auslander-regular (of global dimension $d$).
+By \jcite[Proposition 7.27]{ddms2003analyticpro-p}, and \jcite[Proposition II.2.2.1, Theorem III.2.2.5]{lvo1996zariskian}, it follows $kG$ is Noetherian and Auslander-regular of dimension $d=\dim G$.\\ Now let $G$ be an arbitrary compact $p$-adic Lie group.
 Let $G'$ be an open normal uniform pro-$p$ subgroup.
 By the arguments of section 2.3 of \jcite{ardakov2006survey}, $kG$ is a crossed product with a finite group over the Noetherian ring $kG'$,

 hence $kG$ is Noetherian.
 Since $kG'$ is Auslander-regular, Lemma 5.4 of \jcite{ardakov2007primeness} shows that $kG$ is Auslander-Gorenstein.
 By Corollary 5.4 of \jcite{ardakov2007primeness}, the injective dimension of $kG$ is equal to the injective dimension of $kG'$, which in turn equals the global dimension by Remark 6.4 of \jcite{venjakob2002structure}.
-Thus Theorem 4.1 of \jcite{brumer1966pseudocompact} implies $kG$ has injective dimension $\dim G' = \dim G$, and if $G$ has no $p$-torsion elements, that $kG$ is Auslander-regular. $\square$\\ \end{jpf}
+Thus Theorem 4.1 of \jcite{brumer1966pseudocompact} implies $kG$ has injective dimension $\dim G' = \dim G$, and if $G$ has no $p$-torsion elements, that $kG$ is Auslander-regular. $\square$\\ \end{jpfof}

 Since $kG$ is Auslander-Gorenstein, Definition 4.5 of \jcite{levasseur1992regulargraded} gives us the definition of canonical dimension below.